Haji Mirza Aqasi: Vizeriate

 The main reason behind Aqasi's appointment was not only due to the shah's fondness and absolute trust in him, but also because of Mohammad Shah's continuation of the early Qajar policy of retaining weak ministers with no autonomous political authority.
-Aqasi saw this an advantage, using it in his favour to able to maintain his office and perform actions while avoiding attention.
-In 1835/6, Aqasi had successfully eliminated all supporters of Abul-Qasem and replaced them with mainly Azerbaijani allies.
+Aqasi saw this as an advantage, using it in his favour to be able to maintain his office and perform actions while avoiding attention.
+In 1835/6, Aqasi had successfully eliminated all supporters of Abul-Qasem and replaced them with mainly allies from Azerbaijan.

 Aqasi initiated Mohammad Shah into Sufi mysticism, and the two men "came to be known as two 'dervishes'."
-While he has often been criticized for contributing to the disasters of the reign, it is possible that he was attempting to use Sufism as a weapon against the growing hold of the official representatives of religion, the mullahs, who were opposing both modernization and foreign influence.
+While he has often been criticised for contributing to the disasters of the reign, it is possible that he was attempting to use Sufism as a weapon against the growing hold of the official representatives of religion, the mullahs, who were opposing both modernisation and foreign influence.
 In foreign affairs, he managed to "prevent Iran disintegrating either into autonomous principalities or appanages of Russia, and Britain," and internally he "revived the cultivation of the mulberry tree in the Kerman region, to feed silkworms; and he envisaged the diversion of the waters of the River Karaj for Tehran's water-supply."
 The failure of Aqasi's countrymen to praise him for his enterprise was partly no doubt due to an equally shrewd appreciation on their part that new economic alignments emerging during his period as Prime Minister were not destined to enrich the people, but only to make a rapacious aristocracy more powerful, while the situation of the cultivator became little better than slavery.

-Shoghi Effendi, head of the Baháʼí Faith in the first half of the 20th century, described Aqasi as "the Antichrist of the Bábí Revelation."
+Shoghi Effendi, head of the Baháʼí Faith in the first half of the 20th century, described Aqasi as "the Antichrist of the Bábí Revelation".